-AWS amplify was released in late 2017.
-It was released to make the front-end mobile and web applications to full-stack applications which of course powered by AWS.
+AWS Amplify was released in late 2017.
+It was released to make the front-end mobile and web applications into full-stack applications which of course powered by AWS.
 In this blog, we will try to describe

 AWS amplify was released to help front-end developers of both web and mobile applications convert their static applications to scalable full-stack applications.